-Austria is a wealthy nation due to its strong economy, supported by numerous industries such as tourism, banking, insurance, and medical technology.
+Austria is a rich country due to its strong economy, supported by numerous industries such as tourism, banking, insurance, and medical technology.
 The country's high-tech businesses benefit from favorable corporate tax rates and access to the EU's single market.
 In addition, Austria boasts a robust social safety net that has helped support economic growth and keep unemployment low.
 Furthermore, the country's proximity to other major European economic powers has allowed it to capitalize on expanded export markets.
-This level of interaction has enabled businesses to create jobs and contribute significantly to Austria's wealth.
+This level of interaction has enabled businesses to create jobs and contribute significantly to Austria's riches.
 Furthermore, Austria is home to several prominent universities and research centers that have become hubs for knowledge-intensive business activity.
-All of these factors have contributed heavily to Austria's success in becoming one of the wealthiest nations in Europe.
+All of these factors have contributed heavily to Austria's success in becoming one of the richest countries in Europe.

 - Population: 80,300

 - GDP per capita (PPP): $68,997

 - Total GDP: $3,669,000,000

 Andorra is one of the world's richest countries, and its economy continues to thrive.
 The country is nestled between France and Spain in Europe, and its small size masks the large number of invaluable benefits that it offers.
 Andorra has no income tax alongside a customs union with the European Union, allowing border-free trade.
 It also offers low corporate taxes and financial incentives for businesses investing there.
 In addition, the country offers attractive real estate investments due to its picturesque landscape, mild climate, and excellent skiing opportunities in winter.
 Andorra is a shopping mecca, with price savings of up to 17% due to the lack of VAT or sales tax.
 This consumer-friendly environment ensures that goods are affordable for citizens and tourists alike.
 Lastly, Andorra has a stable government that provides solid infrastructure and public services for those living there or visiting from abroad.